- Bruce McDonald

 - Release Date

-Appropriately, the characters consist of two small town talk radio producers and the new morning-show jockey.
-Formerly a noted in-your-face broadcasting personality, Grant Mazzy (Stephen McHattie) has since found himself demoted to the snowy blackness of Pontypool, Ontario, spouting out updates on snow-day school closures and traffic alerts, while desperately trying to infuse his own sarcastic sense of shock-jock individuality by pissing people off.
+Appropriately, the characters consist of two small-town talk radio producers and the new morning-show jockey.
+Formerly an in-your-face broadcasting personality, Grant Mazzy (Stephen McHattie) has since found himself demoted to the snowy blackness of Pontypool, Ontario, spouting out updates on snow-day school closures and traffic alerts, while desperately trying to infuse his own sarcastic sense of shock-jock individuality by pissing people off.
 The young technician Laurel (Georgina Reilly) seems to admire Mazzy’s celebrity, whereas his producer Syndey (Lisa Houle) warns him about showboating himself: “People are just going to think you’re a dick.”

 This is where viewers will either lose interest or latch onto the material and realize McDonald has made something beyond your normal undead brain-eater flick.
 It’s important to clarify that Burgess’ story is not about shock value, rather conceptual ideas that infect the mind.
 Without splattering blood about, at least not gratuitously, McDonald makes his few moments of gore really spray to jaw-dropping extremes.
 However, there are only one or two such displays within the film.
 Most of the picture centers on McHattie and Houle trying to grasp the scope of their panicky situation, allowing the superb actors an entire film with which to demonstrate their obvious talent.

-Shot on a shoestring budget in the basement of a church in Ontario, Pontypool has an indie movie feel that doesn’t reduce its quality, but instead enhances its realism.
-Comparable to the paranoia of Right at Your Door, the sensation of madness from The Signal, and 28 Days Later’s crucial sense of mutating our contemporary world against us, McDonald’s film has bold ideas and the delivery matches.
+Shot on a shoestring budget in the basement of a church in Ontario, Pontypool has an indie movie feel that doesn’t reduce its quality but instead enhances its realism.
+Comparable to the paranoia of Right at Your Door, the sensation of madness from The Signal, and the crucial sense of mutating our contemporary world against us from 28 Days Later, McDonald’s film has bold ideas and the delivery to match.
 Finding this film in theaters may require a drive to your nearest art house cinema, as distributors at IFC rarely make the effort for a wide release when they can offer it On Demand through their website or various cable providers for much cheaper.
 But the result is indisputably disturbing, and thought-provoking, so it’s worth seeking out.
 Though, the drive home may be a quiet one.